swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

 Adding additional associated values to an enum can also be seen as extending it and we agree that this is interesting to explore in the future.
-However, this proposal focuses on solving the primary problem of the unusability of public enumerations in non-resilient modules.
+However, this proposal focuses on solving the primary problem of the usability of public enumerations in non-resilient modules.

+### Larger compilation units than packages

+During the pitch it was brought up that a common pattern for application developers is to split an application into multiple smaller packages.
+Those packages are versioned together and want to have the same exhaustive matching behavior as code within a single package.
+As a future direction, build and package tooling could allow to define larger compilation units to express this.
+Until then developers are encouraged to use `@frozen` attributes on their enumerations to achieve the same effect.

+### Swift PM allowing multiple conflicting major versions in a single dependency graph

+To reduce the impact of an API break on the larger ecosystem Swift PM could allow multiple conflicting major versions of the same dependency in a single dependency graph.
+This would allow a package to adopt the new language feature, break their existing, and release a new major while having minimal impact on the larger ecosystem.

 ## Alternatives considered

-### Only provide the `@extensible` annotation
+### Provide an `@extensible` annotation

-We believe that the default behaviour in both language dialects should be that public enumerations are extensible.
+We believe that the default behavior in both language dialects should be that public enumerations are extensible.
 One of Swift's goals, is safe defaults and the current non-extensible default in non-resilient modules doesn't achieve that goal.
 That's why we propose a new language feature to change the default in a future Swift language mode.

-### Usign `@frozen` and introducing `@nonFrozen`

-We considered names such as `@nonFrozen` for `@extensible` and using `@frozen` for `@nonExtensible`; however, we believe that _frozen_ is a concept that includes more than exhaustive matching.
-It is heavily tied to resiliency  and also has ABI impact.
-That's why decoupled annotations that only focus on the extensability is better suited. `@exhaustive/@nonExhaustive` would fit that bill as well but we believe that `@extensible` better expresses the intention of the author.
+### Introducing a new annotation instead of using `@frozen`

+An initial pitch proposed an new annotation instead of using `@frozen.
+The problem with that approach was coming up with a reasonable behavior of how the new annotation works in resilient modules and what the difference to `@frozen` is.
+Feedback during this and previous pitches was that `@frozen` has more implications than just the non-extensibility of enumerations but also impact on ABI.
+We understand the feedback but still believe it is better to re-use the same annotation and clearly document the additional behavior when used in resilient modules.

+### Introduce a `@preEnumExtensibility` annotation

+We considered introducing an annotation that allows developers to mark enumerations as pre-existing to the new language feature similar to how `@preconcurrency` works.
+The problem with such an annotation is how the compiler would handle this in consuming modules.
+It could either downgrade the warning for the missing `@unknown default` case or implicitly synthesize one.
+However, the only reasonable behavior for synthesized `@unknown default` case is to `fatalError`.
+Furthermore, such an attribute becomes even more problematic to handle when the module then extends the annotated enum; thus, making it possible to hit the `@unknown default` case during runtime leading to potentially hitting the `fatalError`.